FortinetCloudCSE/GCP-FortiGate-protecting-resources/content/01GettingStarted/Enable-compute-API.md

 ---
-title: "Task 2 - Compute Engine API "
+title: "Task 1 - Compute Engine API "
 menuTitle: "Enable API"
 weight: 5
 ---

 ## Task 2 Enable Compute Engine API

+Using the link from the email, login to the GCP console using your Fortinet AD Credentials.

 - As this project is newly built, you will need to enable the Compute Engine API.
 There are two methods to accomplish this:
   - Using Cloud Shell: